-When blood cannot flow properly to the brain, brain cells die, and this is called a stroke.
-Many signs and symptoms are the same for men and women, though some occur more often in men.
+When blood cannot flow correctly to the brain, brain cells die.
+This is called a stroke.
+Many signs and symptoms are the same for males and females, though some occur more often in males.

-Being aware of all symptoms, including those specific to sex, can help a person to seek lifesaving medical attention for a loved one.
+Being aware of all symptoms, including those specific to males and females, can help a person to seek lifesaving medical attention for someone who may be having a stroke.

-In this article, we look at the early warning signs of a stroke and symptoms men are more likely to experience.
+In this article, we look at the early warning signs of a stroke, and symptoms males are more likely to experience.
 We also describe the recovery process.

 Hemorrhagic strokes are less common, and they involve bleeding in the brain.

-A person may experience a transient ischemic attack (TIA), or a “mini-stroke.”
-These may feature short-term, stroke-like symptoms, and they can serve as a warning sign for a stroke.
+A person may experience a transient ischemic attack (TIA), or a “ministroke.”
+These may cause short-term, stroke-like symptoms, and they can serve as a warning sign for a stroke.

-The acronym FAST can help a person to remember the most common symptoms of a stroke, which are:
+The acronym FAST can help a person to remember the most common symptoms and signs of a stroke, which are:

-- Face drooping.
-A stroke can cause numbness or weakness on one side of the face.
-When a person with this symptom tries to smile, only one side of the mouth may respond.
+- Face drooping (F): A stroke can cause numbness or weakness on one side of the face.
+When a person with this symptom tries to smile, only one side of their mouth may respond.

-- Arm weakness.
-A person having a TIA or stroke may be unable to raise one or both arms above the head and keep them there.
+- Arm weakness (A): A person having a TIA or stroke may be unable to raise one or both arms above their head and keep them there.

-- Speech difficulty.
-A person may have difficulty speaking, or their words may not make sense.
+- Speech difficulty (S): A person may have difficulty speaking, or their words may not make sense.

-- Time.
-If a person has any of these symptoms, seek immediate medical assistance.
-A stroke is a medical emergency, and receiving urgent treatment can prevent further injury to the brain.
+- Time (T): If a person has any of the above symptoms, seek immediate medical assistance.
+A stroke is a medical emergency, and receiving urgent treatment can help prevent further injury to the brain.